mhtjsh/Basic_Bioinformatics/Season_3.md

 Therefore, I encourage you to jus stick with me and just enjoy the miracle or magic that you are about to experince at the end durning this journey.

 Now to undertstand the further episodes (Ep) I would urge you to take a look at _NumPy_ an intresting and very efficient Python library to sort and visualize the Array is been used.
-I would urge you to go through the [Documentation](https://numpy.org/doc/) of the _NumPy_ a bit and this will help you to understand all the further episodes with me.
+I would urge you to go through the [Documentation](https://numpy.org/doc/) of the _NumPy_ a bit and this will help you to understand all the further episodes with a breeze.

 ### 🐍 Ep 1 -